chatasweetie/Rideminder/README.md

 **Description**

-Rideminder is a messaging system that will notify user when their transit vehicle is within three blocks of their destination via text message in San Fransico.
+Rideminder is a messaging system that will notify user when their transit vehicle is within three blocks of their destination via text message in San Fransisco.

 ### Screenshots